Polynomial Siegel disks are typically Jordan domains: Proof of Key Lemma 1

 \item[1.] for any $x \in \Bbb T$ and all $n \ge 1$ the two intervals $[x, B^{q_n}(x)]$ and $[x, B^{-q_n}(x)]$ are $C(d)$-commensurable, \item[2.] for all $n \ge 1$, any two adjacent intervals in the dynamical partition of level $n$ are $C(d)$-commensurable. \end{itemize} \end{thm} \begin{proof} The first assertion is implied by Proposition 3.3 of \cite{P2}.
-The second assertion is implied by Proposition 3.3, Theorem 3.5 and Corollary 3.6 of \cite{P2}.
-We only need to notice that the constants guaranteed by Proposition 3.3, Theorem 3.5 and Corollary 3.6 of \cite{P2} depend only on the constants $C, C'$ and $\nu$ in the two assumptions of the Hypothesis 1 of \cite{P2}.
+The second assertion is implied by Proposition 3.3, and Theorem 3.5 of \cite{P2}.
+We only need to notice that the constants guaranteed by Proposition 3.3 and Theorem 3.5 of \cite{P2} depend only on the constants $C, C'$ and $\nu$ in the two assumptions of the Hypothesis 1 of \cite{P2}.
 By Lemmas~\ref{HC1} and ~\ref{HC2}, we can take these three constants depending only on $d$ so that the Hypothesis 1 of \cite{P2} is satisfied. \end{proof}